Vasectomy

 What are the possible complications?

-Should you have any further question to ask, please contact your doctor at your surgery, or contact Northampton Medical Services on 01604 434742 or by using the contact form on this website
+Should you have any further question to ask, please contact your doctor at your surgery, or contact Northampton Medical Services on 01604 434747 option 4 or by using the contact form on this website